The Learning Center

 Internet of Water Tools

-The IoW seeks to advance the transformation and modernization of water data infrastructure in the United States by developing affordable, open-source technologies for sharing and integrating water data, and demonstrate, through a national network of partners, the power of those technologies to improve equitable and resilient water outcomes.
+The IoW Coalition seeks to advance the transformation and modernization of water data infrastructure in the United States by developing affordable, open-source technologies for sharing and integrating water data, and demonstrating, through a national network of partners, the power of those technologies to improve equitable and resilient water outcomes.

-An IoW Water Data Hub is a structured source of findable, accessible, and usable water data, formally included in the IoW Network.
-Hubs conform to best practices and specifications of the IoW and are interconnected with other IoW Water Data Hubs.
+An IoW Data Hub is a structured source of findable, accessible, and usable water data, formally included in the IoW Network.
+Hubs conform to best practices and specifications of the IoW Coalition and are interconnected with other IoW Data Hubs.

-Community science provides opportunity to build the capacity of organizations and institutions for integrated, equitable water resources management.
-The Internet of Water is proud to partner with federal, state, local, tribal, and community science organizations to improve water data integration for sustainable water resources management.
+Community science provides opportunities to build the capacity of organizations and institutions for integrated, equitable water resources management.
+We are proud to partner with federal, state, local, tribal, and community science organizations to improve water data integration for sustainable water resources management.